What you needVarious items

 Below is a list of quick kids craft ideas that were contributed by some of our members to help invoke some imagination.
-Next time it's raining outside or a school holiday and you need something quick to do with the kids try an idea from this list.
-We have not provided step by step instructions for these simple projects as this is a "Quick list".
 If you need help with a project try searching our kids craft area for step by step instructions for that project.

 By Kim Felt

 Puppets - Making hand puppets out of felt, no sew, all done with glue, very easy project for kids.

 By Marilynne Collage